Iune/melbourne/README.md

 # Installation
 ## Python 3
-`Melbourne` is written in **Python 3.5** and consequently needs Python to be installed on users' systems before it can work.
+`Melbourne` is written in Python 3 and consequently needs Python to be installed on users' systems before it can work.

 Installation on Windows and OSX is relatively simple; just navigate to [the official website](https://www.python.org/downloads/), and download and install the appropriate version of Python 3 for your operating system.

 As long as you install Python 3 (and not Python 2), you should be fine.
-The latest version as of 7 April 2016 was Python 3.5.1.
+Anything with a version number of 3.x should be fine; the latest version as of 7 April 2016 was Python 3.5.1.

 ### OSX
 Apple distributes OSX with a version of Python already installed.
 Unfortunately, this version is from the older Python 2.7.x release which is *not* compatible with `Melbourne`; you will still need to install Python 3.